grandolinah/recipe-app/README.md

 Issues:
 - when first register and go to "Account" there are no filled data after onboarding"
 - Log out redirect
-- "name" changed to title in Button/Header etc
+- "name" change to title in Button/Header etc

-Features:
+- relative paths ../../
+- recipe details page

+Add features:
 - [Account] - option for delete photo
 - [Account] - option for delete user account